Central Park Tower: Reception

 Central Park Tower received mixed reviews during its development.
+In 2013, Justin Davidson described the development of Central Park Tower and One57 as part of the "plutocratization of the midtown skyline".
+In 2015, a neighborhood group protested the fact that the Nordstrom Tower and other Billionaires' Row towers would cast long shadows over Central Park.
+Martin Filler of the New York Review of Books wrote that year that the cantilever over the Art Students League building was an example of what the historian Carol Willis called "skyscraper Monopoly", in reference to the popular board game.
+Michael Kimmelman, in The New York Times, said that the cantilever was akin to "a giant with one foot raised, poised to squash a poodle".
+Writers also called Central Park Tower a symbol of wealth inequality within New York City.

 When the building topped out during 2019, Elizabeth Kim wrote for the Gothamist that Central Park Tower was "a mixed-use but indisputably high-end building" but that its height record was "almost a ho-hum occurrence in New York City".
 A writer for CNBC said at the time: "Central Park Tower is not just a new building—it's a statement."
 Architectural writer Carter Horsley described the curved facade of the base as "very alluring" and the cantilever as a "significant broadening for the bulk of the building's prodigious height".
 Upon the tower's completion, Architectural Digest wrote: "But for such a grandiose statement, the design team decided on a minimal aesthetic for the exterior—it's a kind of modern classic, inspired by luxury."

-The construction of Central Park Tower also garnered some criticism.
-In 2015, when the tower was still in development, a neighborhood group protested the fact that the Nordstrom Tower and other Billionaires' Row towers would cast long shadows over Central Park.
-Michael Kimmelman, in The New York Times, said that the cantilever over the Art Students League building was akin to "a giant with one foot raised, poised to squash a poodle".
-Writers for The New York Times also said that Central Park Tower was a symbol of wealth inequality within New York City.
+Davidson said the building "expresses the primacy of engineering over elegance".
+Carter Horsley called the facade's curves "very alluring".
+New York Times Magazine writer Nancy Hass called it "one of the most hair-raising new cantilevered buildings in New York".